Wilkes County Schools

 Discuss how:

-• Parents have a calendar/student handbook that was given out during open house meetings.
+• Parents have a calendar/student handbook that will be given out during open house meetings.

-• Parents get dojo classroom school wide, classroom wide, and individual messages.
+• Parents get Remind messages school-wide, classroom-wide, and individual messages.

 • Parents receive a weekly school messenger call and SMORE that includes dates and important information.